Setting objectives for Assistants – best practice guidance

 We are often asked, ‘what should I write for my Executive Assistant objectives?’
 We always say the first place to start is to look at your Executive’s objectives.

 Understanding what motivates your Executive is a crucial aspect of the Assistant role.
-If you know what exactly drives them to succeed, you can support them in achieving their goals.
+If you know what drives them to succeed, you can support them in achieving their goals.

 Your objectives should be aligned with their objectives.
 So example, if they have a strategic goal, something like ‘increase awareness of brand X, you should have a practical objective, something like ‘organise a launch party for brand x.’